Tyrn/wei/the-insider-en.typ

 dancing swans  and peacocks.
 The  palace  servants  brought these  jars in, filled with special palace wine aged on nut leaves mixed with pine needles.

-     The  state  secretary Khodsky was  probably very  thirsty  -  he  would constantly wet his lips  in a wine glass, sniff at the smell that felt wrong at a diplomatic meeting and put the glass back down.
+     The  state  secretary Khodsky was  probably very  thirsty---he  would constantly wet his lips  in a wine glass, sniff at the smell that felt wrong at a diplomatic meeting and put the glass back down.